 STAGE 4 – TREATMENT

 Once the diagnosis has been achieved, many patients will require life-long medication which can be an ongoing struggle for owners reducing compliance.
 Veterinary nurses can be key here as well, teaching owners how to: apply topical treatments properly, shampoo effectively, administer oral medications and subcutaneous injections safely.
-Our step-by-step guide on given immunotherapy injections safely can help assist in this education process.
+Our step-by-step guide on giving immunotherapy injections safely can help assist in this education process.
+You can find it in the Practice Portal click here.

 STAGE 5 – EDUCATION